jpoep/tfl-tierlist/README.md

 Just a neat visualization for the tier list of our Pokemon Draft League.

-Raw data is in `/src/lib/tierlist.json` (should definitely be moved), the rest is fetched from `pokeapi.co`.
+Raw data is in `/src/data/tierlist.json`, the rest is fetched from `pokeapi.co`.

 Uses Svelte-Kit and its static site generator to deploy to <https://qelix.github.io/tfl-tierlist>.